dwkim78/ASTRiDE/README.md

   <br/>
   * Streak determination based on the morphologies of each  border
-    * As you can see from the above figure, there are many borders of star-like sources that are definitely <b>not</b> streaks.
+    * As we can see from the above figure, there are many borders of star-like sources that are definitely <b>not</b> streaks.
 ASTRiDE removes such star-like sources using morphological parameters derived from each border such as:

 | Morphology | Description |
 |----:|:------------|